 Huntingdonshire Society for the Blind is an independent, local charity dedicated to supporting people with sight impairment who live in Huntingdonshire.

 Cambridgeshire County Council's Sensory Services work with adults who are:

 - severely sight impaired

 Telephone: 0345 045 5202

 RNIB recognises everyone’s unique experience of sight loss and offer help and support for blind and partially sighted people – this can be anything from practical and emotional support, campaigning for change, reading services and the products we offer in our online shop.
-RNIB also offers sheet music and stave notation.
+RNIB also offers information on modified stave notation.

 Telephone: 0303 123 9999